brooksmtownsend/wit2wadm/README.md

 Packaged in the [docs](./docs/) directory is a basic user interface that allows you to drag-and-drop a WebAssembly component and execute the `wit2wasm` component in the browser.

 In order to run the UI, simply execute the script or the commands contained in [`./ui.sh`](./ui.sh).
 You will need [wash](https://wasmcloud.com/docs/installation), [jco](https://github.com/bytecodealliance/jco), and a Python3 installation to run the script.

+You can also access this application at any time at [https://brooksmtownsend.github.io/wit2wadm/](https://brooksmtownsend.github.io/wit2wadm/)